marcoancona/TorchPruner/README.md

 ---------------|------|------------
 `module` | PyTorch module, required | A leaf PyTorch module within your model to compute attributions for.
 `scores` | `np.array` | Scores for the module activations.
 This is a one-dimensional array where the length equals `z.shape[1]` (`z` being the module activation Tensor).
 `find_best_evaluation_module` | bool, optional | By default, attributions are computed on the output of `module`.
-Sometimes it is preferable to compute attributions after BatchNormalization and nn-linear activation
+Sometimes it is preferable to compute attributions after the BatchNormalization and the non-linear activations

 Additional parameters (`**kwargs`) are method-specific: